Tasted in Chablis with Benoit Droin, 22 January 2019.

 Benoit on 2017:

 “Globally a good year excepting the frost of course.
-So it started not great – the push of growth was early and rapid – but the cold was a little more problematic than the frost as there were two weeks of this after the frosty days – so not frosted but still penalized a little.
+So it started not great – the push of growth was early and rapid – but the cold was a little more problematic than the frost as there were two weeks of this after the frosty days – so not frosted but we were still penalized a little.
 But otherwise it was a vintage which I would describe as warm but not too much, we had rain but not too much – so it was fine all the way up to the harvest where we had a good ripeness.
 Here it’s a little more than half a harvest in terms of yield, and it was the reverse of 2016 where the Chablis and Petit Chablis was badly affected but the crus less-so.
-But, quite far out, it looks like a very good or even great vintage.”
+We had over a week of frost on the right bank and in the grand crus – we lit candles at least 10 nights which reminds me of 2003 and 2007 for the amount of nights.
+The acidity, the pH, is in the order of that of great vintages, but right from the start the juice was very aromatic and tasty – normally there’s nothing of this to start.

 One parcel above Les Clos on Portlandian, not much soil, mainly limestone.
-Wait about 6 months to drink.
-Really a small cuvee.
+A decent harvest – nearly the rendement.

 Normally, about 40 parcels assembled – About 12 hectares worth – and like the Petit Chablis, harvested by machine.